Talbot Unit 7

 Existing Operations

-- For more than two decades, we’ve proudly owned and operated the Talbot Energy Facility, a six-unit natural gas-fired combustion turbine plant.
+- For more than two decades, we’ve proudly owned and safely operated the Talbot Energy Facility, a six-unit natural gas-fired combustion turbine plant.
 Our new unit will be the seventh at the site.